diwanshi2003/class-attendance-system/README.md

+# 4.Design a Webpage Using a CMS:

+Objective: To familiarize the intern with content management systems.
+Details: Create a webpage or a small website using a CMS like WordPress.
+This task should include customizing a theme and adding content.
+Tools: WordPress (or another CMS), HTML, CSS, and some basic PHP knowledge for customization.
 # class-attendance-system

 This code creates a login page for a Student Attendance Management System, allowing users to log in as either an Administrator or a ClassTeacher.
 Here's a summary of its components and functionality:

 - **HTML Structure**: